ziyang0621/Twitter-SideMenu-Swift/README.md

 =============
 # Twitter Demo

-This is an iOS Swift demo application for displaying the Twitter home line and new tweet composition using the [Yelp API](https://dev.twitter.com/overview/documentation).
+This is an iOS Swift demo application for displaying the Twitter home line and new tweet composition using the [Twitter API](https://dev.twitter.com/overview/documentation).

 Time spent: 8 hours spent in total